BuggyFC/Buggy_Schematics/README.md

-This repo contains all iterations of buggy circuitry throughout lifetime of project
+This repo contains all iterations of buggy schematics throughout lifetime of project